US expels 60 Russian diplomats, shutters Seattle consulate

-The Trump administration expelled 60 Russian diplomats on Monday and ordered Russia's consulate in Seattle to close, as the United States and European nations sought to jointly punish Moscow for its alleged role in poisoning an ex-spy in Britain.
+The United States and more than a dozen European nations kicked out Russian diplomats on Monday and the Trump administration ordered Russia's consulate in Seattle to close, as the West sought joint punishment for Moscow's alleged poisoning of an ex-spy in Britain.

-Senior Trump administration officials said all 60 Russians were spies working in the U.S. under diplomatic cover, including a dozen at Russia's mission to the United Nations.
-The officials said the administration was taking the action to send a message to Russia's leaders about the "unacceptably high" number of Russian intelligence operatives in the U.S
+Warning of an "unacceptably high" number of Russian spies in the U.S., the Trump administration said 60 diplomats would be expelled - all Russian intelligence agents working under diplomatic cover, the U.S. said.
+The group includes a dozen posted to Russia's mission to the United Nations who the officials said were engaged in "aggressive collection" of intelligence on American soil.

-The expelled Russians will have seven days to leave the U.S, said the officials.
-They weren't authorized to be identified by name and requested anonymity.
-They added that the Seattle consulate is a counter-intelligence concern because of its proximity to a U.S. Navy base.

-The move was one of the most significant actions President Donald Trump's administration has taken to date to push back on Moscow and Russian President Vladimir Putin.
-Less than a week ago, Trump congratulated Putin by phone for his re-election but didn't raise the spy case, renewing questions about whether the U.S. president is too soft on the Kremlin.
+The move was one of the most significant actions President Donald Trump's administration has taken to date to punish Moscow and Russian President Vladimir Putin, especially over its intelligence activities.
+The last time they spoke, less than a week ago, Trump congratulated Putin for his re-election but didn't raise the March 4 spy poisoning, Russia's alleged election-meddling in the U.S. or its own tainted voting process, prompting dismayed critiques even from Trump's fellow Republicans.

-The U.S. actions came as more than a dozen nations, including those in Russia's neighborhood, were expected to announce similar steps to reduce Russia's diplomatic presence in their countries or other actions to punish Moscow.
-Poland summoned Russia's ambassador for talks, and its foreign ministry was among several in Europe planning news conferences later Monday.

-Last week, EU chief Donald Tusk predicted that member states would introduce measures against Moscow over its suspected role in the spy poisoning case.
+"This is the largest expulsion of Russian intelligence officers in United States history," said U.S. Ambassador to Russia Jon Huntsman.

+The American penalties were echoed by announcements in European capitals across the continent, including those in Russia's backyard.
+All told, 18 countries were ousting more than 100 Russian spies, British Prime Minister Theresa May said, in addition to 23 already kicked out by the U.K.

+The U.S. actions appeared to signal an increased level of concern about the extent of Russian spying in the United States.
+Senior officials said they estimated Russia had roughly 100 intelligence officials at its diplomatic posts in the U.S., suggesting that dozens will remain even after the 60 are expelled.

+"The United States and many of our friends are sending a clear message that we will not stand for Russia's misconduct," said U.S. Ambassador Nikki Haley, Trump's envoy to the U.N.

-Britain has already expelled 23 Russian diplomats, accusing them of being undeclared intelligence agents, which led Russia to expel the same number of British diplomats.
+Britain had already expelled 23 Russian diplomats, accusing them of being undeclared intelligence agents, which led Russia to expel the same number of British diplomats.
 The European Union has already recalled its ambassador to Russia.

+The steps on both sides of the Atlantic Ocean add to a serious escalation of tensions between Russia and the West that has been building since the poisoning of Sergei Skripal, a former Russian military intelligence officer convicted of spying for the U.K., and his daughter, Yulia.
+The two remain in critical condition and unconscious.
+A policeman who responded to their home was also injured.

-Britain has accused Moscow of perpetrating the attack.
-The U.S., France and Germany have agreed it's highly likely that's the case.
+Britain has accused Moscow of perpetrating the attack using a Soviet-developed nerve agent known as Novichok.
+The U.S., France and Germany have agreed it's highly likely Russia was responsible.
+Russia's government has denied responsibility and has blasted Britain's investigation into the poisoning.

+Monday's expulsions appear to involve the largest number of Russians kicked out of the United States since 1986, when the Reagan administration expelled 55.
+The George W. Bush administration expelled 50 Russians in 2001 in retaliation for the Robert Hanssen spy case.
+In its waning days, the Obama administration expelled 35 over alleged Russian interference in the 2016 presidential election.

+Trump has repeatedly wavered on whether he believes Moscow was behind the election-meddling, despite assessments from U.S. intelligence agencies and the special counsel investigation into Russia's actions and potential collusion with Trump's campaign.
+But this month, Trump's administration hit Russians with its first sanctions for the campaign interference, and accused Moscow of an elaborate plot to hack America's electric grid and key infrastructure.

 ------